snsnsns/snsnsns.github.io/_pages/forCityMarket.md

 </div>

+---

+In the social media space, I have experience planning and designing digital marketing campaigns.

 ### Dallas Observer Social Media
-In the social media space, I have experience planning and designing digital marketing campaigns.
-As a marketing designer at Voice Media Group, I shot photos, hired photographers and curated photos, created graphics, wrote content and built a fun social media persona and built community through VMG's Dallas Observer Instagram account.
+As art director at Voice Media Group, I shot photos, hired photographers and curated photos, created graphics, wrote content and built a fun social media persona and built community through VMG's Dallas Observer Instagram account.
 I hired photographers to shoot events and then edited and selected photos for use on the various VMG platforms.

 <div class="gallery" data-columns="3">
 	<img src="/images/blogimages/DO/2016DOMAinstagram.png">